otrv4/otrv4/otrv4.md

 starts with a NULL) is a "heartbeat" message.
 This message is useful for key rotations and revealing MAC keys.
 It should not be displayed to the user.
-If you have not sent a message to a correspondent in some (configurable) time, send a "heartbeat" message, consisting of a Data Message encoding an empty plaintext.
+If you have not sent a message to a correspondent in some (configurable) time, send a "heartbeat" message, consisting of a Data Message encoding and an empty plaintext.
 The heartbeat message should have the `IGNORE_UNREADABLE` flag set.

 ```
 Alice                                                                           Bob